 You can use comfrey as a hair rinse by boiling one teaspoon of dried comfrey in one cup of boiling water.
 Add a tablespoon of apple cider vinegar to the solution.
 Let the solution cool down then pour it over freshly washed hair.

 The Dandelion plant originated from Central Asian region and got naturalized in many regions.
-It is a very hardy plant that grows almost everywhere.
+It’s a very hardy plant that grows almost everywhere.

 Dandelion contains magnesium, iron, phosphorus, potassium, biotin and calcium and altogether they play a significant role in making your hair healthy as well as stimulate hair growth.